techmahedy/zunoo/README.md

 ## Session Flash Message

 When we work with form submit then we need to show validation error message or success message.
-We can show session flash message very easily like
+We can show session flash messages very easily like

 ```php
 <?php